kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 ---

     [lang=fsharp]
-    type Foo =
+    type Customer =
-        | T1 of Bar
+        | T1 of CustomerObserver

-    type Bar =
+    type CustomerObserver =
-        | T1 of Foo
+        | T1 of Customer

-    // Compiler error: The type 'Bar' is not defined
+    // Compiler error: The type 'Customer' is not defined

     type FirstType =